RocketCommunicationsInc/astro-uxds/_content/components/progress.md

 ::: compliance

-- 5.13.1.
-Progress indicator shall indicate the precise completion time for an operation.
+- X.X.X Progress indicator shall indicate the precise completion time for an operation.

 :::